 We provide a structured, analytical approach to:

 A key way to drive success for many employers is facilitating shared ownership via employee equity schemes.
 However, using equity requires careful design, communication and ongoing management to deliver the desired alignment and incentive impact, as well as the tax, accounting and legal consequences.
-We support clients in creating new schemes, maximising their tax efficiency, managing cost and navigating the impact of organisational change on any type of employee equity arrangement.
+We support clients in creating new schemes, increasing their tax efficiency, managing cost and navigating the impact of organisational change on any type of employee equity arrangement.